 I replayed our first meeting in my mind over and over, focusing on every little detail, trying to recall exactly how I felt from one minute to the next.
 Exhaustion began intruding on my thoughts causing me to drift somewhere between wakefulness and slumber.
 In my mind’s eye, I saw the gold lighter in Plum’s hand.
-The way the light flashed on it and…I gasped, remembering a brief stab of pain in my head as I stared at the play of light on the gleaming square of gold.
+The way the light flashed on it and…I gasped, suddenly recalling a brief stab of pain in my head as I stared at the play of light on the gleaming square of gold.
 It had been so subtle that I had forgotten all about it!

 Could Plum have done something to me in that moment?
 I dimly recalled having read something about hypnosis in a magazine years ago.
 Maybe she had somehow entranced me.
 I tried to recall what we were talking about, when I felt that pinprick of pain in my brain and couldn’t.
 I realized that I had spent a lot of time looking at the lighter and noticing the flash of light on Plum’s dark, glossy nail polish.
 Those were all moments when there seemed to be gaps in my memory.